Canadian DRIP FAQ

 Unfortunately, due to securities laws in Canada and from the fact that each province has its own regulator, only certain provinces allow this.
-Also, Canadian companies seem unmotivated to offer Direct Share Purchase Plans to Canadians, with the exception being Fortis Inc. and Tim Hortons.
-Fortis allows residents of Newfoundland and P.E.I. to starting DRIPping directly.
+Also, Canadian companies seem unmotivated to offer Direct Share Purchase Plans to Canadians, with the exception being Fortis Inc Fortis allows residents of Newfoundland and P.E.I. to starting DRIPping directly.
 Fortis has a free "Consumer Share Purchase Plan" and a regular DRIP & SPP for other Canadians.
-Tim Hortons adopted a Direct Share Purchase Plan in 2011, but it comes with some fees, read more on the Tim Hortons plan.
+Tim Hortons did have a Direct Share Purchase Plan from 2011 to 2015, but was cancelled when they were sold to Burger King.
+Read about the history of the Tim Hortons plan.

 Why not write a letter to a Canadian company asking them to offer a Direct Stock Purchase plan like Fortis?

 Click HERE to see a selected list of American DSPP that are Fee-Free (Credit: MGK65)

 *** Updated*** 15.
 Do any share purchase plans offer automatic bank withdrawal (Pre-authorized chequing, etc..)?